-On the basis of the type of Business
+Based on the type of Business

 - Agricultural Entrepreneur: Entrepreneurs who carry out agricultural activities fall under this group.
 The activities may include cultivation, mechanization, marketing and selling of agricultural produce, animal husbandry, etc.

-On the basis of the use of technology
+Based on the use of technology

 - Non-technical Entrepreneur: Entrepreneurs other than technical entrepreneurs are non-technical entrepreneurs.
 This means that their enterprise does not make use of science and technology.
 Hence, they use surrogate or similar methods for marketing and distribution so as to survive and compete in the market.

-On the basis of the Size of the Enterprise
+Based on the Size of the Enterprise

 - Small Scale Entrepreneur: He or she is one who makes an investment of ₹ 1 crore or less in the purchase and installation of plant and machinery.